LEAVING RICARDO.CH

 Learnings from the people I worked with

-The most important part of my experience is related to the humans.
-I learned to interact with people coming from different cultures and countries.
-I want to be focused on increasing these skills.
-It is so fascinating and engaging to interact with different behaviors and backgrounds.
+The most important part of my experience is related to humans.
+I learned to interact with people from different cultures and countries.
+I want to focus on increasing these skills.
+Interacting with people of different behaviours and backgrounds is fascinating and engaging.

 Environment and attitude

-Work hard and play hard viagra kaufen online.
+Work hard and play hard, viagra kaufen online.
 This quote is a masterpiece for my next experience.
-Sharing tough and funny moments with the fellas you work with is important.
-It is a great way to better know each other.
-Increasing the team spirit can be productive in terms of fresh ideas and new solutions out of the box.
+Sharing tough and funny moments with the guys you work with is important.
+It is a great way to get to know each other better.
+Increasing the team spirit can be productive in terms of fresh ideas and new solutions.

 Processes and flows

-Mobile first and User Centered Design are essential part my work since I started at Ricardo.
-I truly believe that this is the best combo to improve the UX for e-commerce products.
-Expecially in Switzerland because the Swiss market is full of opportunities for platforms like ricardo.ch.
-The user base own the latest version of the most powerful devices.
-They browse the web with one of the best connection available in Europe and they are used to buy (and sell) goods and services on the internet.
-The UX overall has less technical constraints, but of course, the user expectations are very high and complex.
+Mobile-first and User-centred Design has been essential for my work since I started at Ricardo.
+I genuinely believe that this is the best combo to improve the UX for e-commerce products.
+Especially in Switzerland because the Swiss market is full of opportunities for platforms like ricardo.ch.
+The user base owns the latest version of the most powerful devices.
+They browse the web with one of the best connections available in Europe and are used to buying (and selling) goods and services on the internet.
+The UX has fewer technical constraints, but user expectations are very high and complex.

 The importance of the data

-Reading and understanding analytics data it is another important task for a UX.
-Increasing the know how about tools, metrics and goals data based can boost the UX process in terms of performances and user satisfaction.
-I want to improve my attitude to use data to paint out personas, scenarios and behaviors.
+Reading and understanding analytics data is another important task for a UX.
+Increasing the know-how about tools, metrics, and goals data-based can boost the UX process in terms of performance and user satisfaction.
+I want to improve my attitude toward using data to paint out personas, scenarios and behaviours.
 Managing these topics with data support can be very profitable for the project.
-Using data is a good start to have the big picture in your mind.
-This can be a great leverage when you have to share the UX topics with stakeholders.
+Using data is a good start to having the big picture in your mind.
+This can be a significant leverage when sharing UX topics with stakeholders.

-I wish all the best to this company.
-I strongly believe that it will remain the best market place in Switzerland.
-I am sure that people who work in ricardo will always ensure its customers a simple and exciting e-commerce experience.
+I wish this company all the best.
+I firmly believe that it will remain the best marketplace in Switzerland.
+I am sure that people working in ricardo will always ensure customers a simple and exciting e-commerce experience.

 Live long and prosper!